 Coronavirus has probably become the biggest threat to mankind in the last 100 years and so.
 It has not only impacted the health of individuals but businesses and the economy of every nation of the world.
-Talking about the accounting industry, it has been impacted by coronavirus in a similar way.
-This is the reason accounting firm owners are looking forward to developing a response plan to deal with natural disasters like these, including man-made challenges like Cybersecurity.
+Talking about the accounting industry, it has been impacted by the coronavirus in a similar way.
+This is the reason accounting firms are looking for response plan to Coronavirus.

-Such response plans should be followed by proper training for the employees, including tips to boost their immune system to stay strong against any kind of future disease.
-This way, they will be able to collaborate and communicate effectively with the help of tools like LogMeIn, GoToMyPC (small firms/solo practitioners) or, Windows Remote Desktop, Virtual Private Networks, Citrix, Cloud-based software (medium/large firms) amidst a crisis.
+Such response plans should be followed by proper training for the employees.
+This should include tips to boost their immune system to stay strong against any kind of diseases.
+This way, they will be able to collaborate and communicate effectively.
+You can leverage tools like LogMeIn, GoToMyPC or, Windows Remote Desktop, Virtual Private Networks, Citrix, Cloud-based software amidst a crisis.

-Firms who developed plans like this before the COVID-19 outbreak have been able to sustain themselves, and those who had no back-up plan are still struggling.
+Firms who developed plans before the COVID-19 have been able to sustain themselves, and those who had no backup plan are struggling.